Bishan, Chongqing

 Bishan (璧山区 (Bìshān Qū)) is one of the districts of Chongqing, China, with a history of over 2000 years.
 Bishan is 23 km west of Chenjiaping in downtown Chongqing.
 Formerly a county, it became a district on 6 June 2014.

 Administrative divisions

-Bishan administers 2 subdistricts, 10 towns and 1 township and, with a total area of 915 square kilometers.
+Bishan administers 6 subdistricts and 9 towns, with a total area of 915 square kilometers.

 History

 Bishan has a recorded history of over 2000 years.